jbarbero/doctabs.vim/README.md

 Author: Janos Barbero <jbarbero@cs.washington.edu>

-DocTabs is a plugin that lets you organize a file into sections which look like a collection of separate files with their own separate context.
-When you are done working on one section, you can jump to another section with your normal movement commands, or by the provided navigation commands, and resume the same editing context you had in that section.
-The tabline is used to highlight the currently active section.
+DocTabs is like having screen/tmux for a single buffer.
+Vim already lets you manage different buffers very efficiently, but within a buffer you are limited to jumping by searches or tags.
+With DocTabs, however, you can organize a large file into sections, which you can visualize and jump between.
+Each section keeps its own editing view so you can jump back to where you were easily.
+The prefix-style switching should be familiar to screen/tmux users.
+The tabline is used to show all the sections and highlight the currently active one, hence the plugin's name.

-This allows you to zoom in on one section at a time, but still jump to another section seamlessly.
-Some use cases are documentation, source code, HTML, project plans, todo or GTD files, reminder files, journals, novels, your ~/.vimrc, etc. The DocTabs plugin and documentation were both written using DocTabs.
+This is useful for a wide range of scenarios: documentation, source code, HTML, project plans, todo or GTD files, reminder files, journals, novels, your ~/.vimrc, etc. The DocTabs plugin and documentation were both written using DocTabs.